 It was almost demolished in 1991, but was saved by aggressive campaigning and has played host to musicals almost exclusively since – shows from Grease, to the record-breaking run of We Will Rock You, The Bodyguard, and was also home to the Broadway-transfer of An American in Paris.
-In 2018, the theatre will see the transfer of Jim Steinman musical Bat Out of Hell after a successful run at the London Coliseum the previous summer.
+In February 2020, the theatre will host The Prince of Egypt.

 Our Dominion Theatre London guide is designed to give you all the information you need to pick the best seats in the theatre.

 Address: 268-269 Tottenham Court Rd, Fitzrovia, London W1T 7AQ, UK

 Seating Capacity: 2075

 Check out the Dominion Theatre London Seating Plan here.

 Playing At The Dominion Theatre

 The Prince of Egypt (5th Feb, 2020 - 12th Sept, 2020)